Quick Sourdough Biscuits

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Sourdough Biscuits recipe makes tender, flaky, golden-brown biscuits that are perfect for breakfast and dinner alike.
+This quick & easy Sourdough Biscuit recipe makes tender, flaky, golden-brown biscuits that are perfect for breakfast and dinner alike.
 They are nice and crusty on the outside with soft, fluffy insides!
-If you love sourdough like me, you’ll love this Sourdough Banana Bread, or these Same Day Sourdough Cinnamon Rolls !

-The fun thing is you can use your starter OR your discard in this recipe.
-(If you want to make your own sourdough starter, find my tutorial right here.)
-The discard gives it more of a strong sourdough flavor, and I actually prefer to use the starter over the discard.
-But both are good in their own ways!
-This is a fun and fast weekday recipe or a great one for a big holiday brunch if you need something that’s comforting but doesn’t take a ton of effort!
+The fun thing is you can use your sourdough starter OR discard in this recipe.
+The discard gives it a stronger sourdough flavor, but I prefer the starter over the discard though both are good in their own ways!

 Table of Contents